phillipadsmith/2014.phillipadsmith.com/_posts/2016-04-29-announcing-the-uncharted-journalism-fund.md

 [^2]: We’ll meet once every three months, both to lighten the administrative load and increase the grant size to a level that can adequately fund a small project.

-[^3]: I hate to use a contact form -- so impersonal! -- but this elliminates the risk of missing an important e-mail from you!
+[^3]: I hate to use a contact form -- so impersonal! -- but this eliminates the risk of missing an important e-mail from you!